flocked/FZMetadata/Sources/FZMetadata/Documentation/FZMetadata.docc/FZMetadata.md

 ## Overview

-`FZMetadata` lets you obtain and change the metadata of files and query file metadata similar to Spotlight.
+`FZMetadata` lets you access and change the metadata of files and query file metadata similar to Spotlight.

 ## MetadataItem